Meet the Crouse Center Staff

 MA, Communication, Rhetoric and Public Communication, Northern Illinois University

-Majors I Advise: Business Administration (last names A-L), Communication, Graphic Design, Marketing (last names A-L)
+Majors I Advise: Business Administration (last names A-L), Communication, Graphic Design, and Marketing (last names A-L)

 Personal Advising Philosophy: I believe in the power of community, learning, and resources.
 I encourage students to join community events, get excited about learning, and engage with helpful resources.